koki7o/claude-code-for-beginners/README.md

 By the end of this course, you'll be able to:

-- Use Claude Code to build applications from scratch
+- Build complete applications from idea to deployment
 - Effectively communicate coding tasks to AI
 - Debug and fix errors with AI assistance
 - Navigate and understand unfamiliar codebases